KingShark1/Leetcode_75_solutions/README.md

 1. Decide on the format I'll be uploading my logic in
 	- Keeping the code intact from Leetcode, just changing the processing format?
 	- Replicating code everytime i write a problem.
+2. Choose the programming language to begin with Python / C++ (I'd prefer C++)
-2. Start with day 1 ASAP.
+3. Start with day 1 ASAP.